 "Dr. Garland is finishing up.
 Please head back to the operating floor."

 Late that afternoon, Dr. Garland met with Nicole and Eric, assuring them that Titus did great.

-"Everything went according to plan and Titus' vitals stayed strong throughout surgery," says Nicole.
+"Everything went according to plan and Titus' vitals stayed strong throughout surgery," said Nicole.
 "Tears of joy and relief came to our eyes knowing that things went so well."

-By Day Five in the pediatric intensive care unit (PICU), Dr. Garland asked Nicole if she wanted to try turning the screws on Titus' jaw distraction rods herself.
+By Day 5 in the Pediatric Intensive Care Unit (PICU), Dr. Garland asked Nicole if she wanted to try turning the screws on Titus' jaw distraction rods herself.
+"Seriously?"
+Nicole said.

 Not hesitating for long, Nicole gave it a try.

-"It was surreal," she recalls.
+"It was surreal," she said.
 "I felt the clicking, which was kind of eerie, but it made me feel like I actually did something to help open my son's airway."